aces/Loris/modules/examiner/README.md

 When an examiner is added from the user_accounts module, an additional field in the database is populated to associate the examiner to the user.

-- The Training module allows the study to users to undergo proper training and automatically assigns certifications upon completion.
+- The Training module allows the study users to undergo proper training and automatically assigns certifications upon completion.
 The module starts by verifying that the user is indeed an examiner before beginning the training.
 The certifications should appear